-A crested gecko’s skin also needs this renewal periodically.
+Like other reptiles, a crested gecko’s skin needs renewal periodically.

 But why do crested geckos shed their skin so often?

 Shedding is a normal part of a crested gecko’s growth process, and baby geckos shed more frequently than any other life stage because of their rapid growth.
-The shedding frequency in a crested gecko will begin to taper off as the reptile gets older and its growth slows down.
+However, the shedding frequency in a crested gecko will begin to taper off as the reptile gets older and its growth slows down.

 It is important to monitor your crestie’s behavior throughout shedding to ensure the process goes smoothly for your reptile.